Skip to main content

 4. Rebase on upstream periodically to pick up platform updates

-Config-only changes (disabling extractors, adjusting scaling) don’t require a fork or image build — edit your overrides file and trigger a config deploy.
+Config-only changes (disabling extractors, adjusting scaling) don’t require a fork or image build — edit your overrides file and trigger a deploy.

 Getting Started